LolnationCH/bot-alice/README.md

 - Keeping track of the nightmare list of the guild members with a post and reaction
 - Seeing who has which nightmare.
 - Set and show which demon will be call during coliseum.
+- Reminders (sending message to specific channels) with a cron job.
+- Reminders for events sent to specific channel (can be turn off with "eventReminder")

 ## Commands